dvavasour/Learning_Notes/DVA-C01/README.md

 - YAML or JSON
 - Sections: Version, Description, Metadata, Parameters, Conditions (incl Mappings), Transform (e.g. Include), Resources, Outputs
 - Only required section is Resources
+- Set `DeletionPolicy` to `Retain` to keep resources after stack deletion

-SAM is a CF extension for Serverless with a simplified syntax
+## SAM is a CF extension for Serverless with a simplified syntax
 - `sam package` - mushes the CF YAML
 - `sam deploy`
 - sam is a separate CLI